 A: Moringa powder has a sharp, grassy taste, similar to matcha tea, spirulina, and blue-green algae.
 Some people also find the flavor similar to spinach leaves.
 The moringa leaves, however, are also spicy and taste similar to horseradish.

 A: Yes, many people bake moringa powder into baked goods.
-For baking instructions, carefully research popular methods of baking moriga to avoid ruining your cooking process.
+For baking instructions, users should carefully research popular methods of baking moriga to avoid ruining their cooking process.

 Q: Does moringa improve sexual function?